ThatVisionDude/mlops_c3_project/model_card.md

 # Model Card

 ## Model Details
-The model implements a classifier based on a Support Vector Machine.
-For the training of the model the scikit-learn default parameters were used.
+The model implements a classifier based on a sklearn RandomForestClassifier.
+For the training of the model `n_estimators` was set to 200 and `min_samples_leaf` was set to 2.

 ## Intended Use
 The model is an example for the online course on MLOps and not as an operational machine learning model for production.